skowalak/fastapi-raft/README.md

 For a cool animated guide to Raft see [this page][raft-guide], and [this video][raft-video] is a talk by one of Raft's creators.

-## Assignment

-* Implementation of a leader election algorithm using a quorum, meaning more than half of nodes in the cluster must vote for the same node in order for it to become master
-* Failover, meaning nodes can disappear and reappear at any given time, or new nodes can be added to the group

-### Weaknesses / Caveats of this implementation
+## Weaknesses / Caveats of this implementation

 * I have not found an easy way to scale the replicas up, after the cluster has already started.